Preposition – “Into”

 Where did the hikers venture?
 Into the forest.

-Preposition into with different meanings:
+Preposition into in different meanings:

 Change of State or Transformation: